-Lots of baeffkoof now.
+Lots of baeffkoof now in the mainstream.
 You want proof.
 Just observe the gap between Public Enemy and the shit they're calling rap today.
 Talent's there.
 Talent's definitely there.
 Love the beats and tunes.
 Love'em.
-But not the words.
-Not the ideas.
-Not the images.
-Some serious baeffkoof for young blacks if you ask me.
+But not the message.
+Some serious baeffkoof for young blacks and women if you ask me.